Assalamu Alaikum Dragons students,

 A: Yes, we realize that not everyone is going to have an old MP3/Music player or point-and-shoot or DSLR camera sitting around since smartphones have replaced most of those devices.
 However, many past students were able to borrow music players, eReaders, and cameras from friends and family for use on the trip.
 Ask around and see who can lend you one!
 Or, you could purchase a used or refurbished one on Ebay or from Apple for pretty cheap.

 For family and friends back home, know that the instructor team will be in regular communication with the Dragons Boulder office (even while on treks and in remote communities).
 If family needs to contact you, they can contact the Boulder office and we will receive forwarded questions.
-Watch our Yak Board for exciting updates every few days.
+Watch our Yak Board for exciting updates every few of days.

 We want to share our philosophy: the reasons why we ask you to disconnect from phones and computers.